gajen007/nextjsFrontEndForWordpressBackend/README.md

 WORDPRESS_API_URL=http://YOUR_WORDPRESS_ROUTE/index.php?graphql

-You can find your graohql url via "/wp-admin" route in your wordpress dashboard; check it with /index.php?graphql
+You can find your graphql url via "/wp-admin" route in your wordpress dashboard; check it with /index.php?graphql

 That's all.